Bin Nan, Ph.D.

 Research Interests & Projects

 I am interested in all statistical problems arising from my collaboration in biomedical research.
-I am currently focusing on the development of new methods in the areas of survival analysis, model selection with high-dimensional data, and longitudinal data with change-points, terminating events, and variables subject to limit of detection.
+I am currently focusing on the development of new methods in the areas of survival analysis, analysis of high-dimensional brain image data, and analysis of longitudinal data with change-points, terminal events, and variables subject to limit of detection.

 Ding Y and Nan B (2011).
 A sieve M-theorem for bundled parameters in semiparametric models, with application to the efficient estimation in a linear model for censored data.
 Annals of Statistics, 39, 3032-3061.